Duality of Theories for the Electrical Double Layer in Concentrated Electrolytes: Conclusion and Outlook

 \section{Conclusion and Outlook}

-Overall, in recent years, in the domain of simple theories for concentrated electrolytes at electrified interfaces, two distinct approaches have emerged.
-On one side, we have the approach of treating electrostatic correlations beyond mean-field (and specific interactions) through the formation of thermoreverisble associations~\cite{Goodwin2022EDL}.
-This approach, while analytically simple, has had some success in explaining differential capacitance curves and aggregation length scales of real electrolytes, such as LiTFSI in water~\cite{Markiewitz2025}.
-However, since it is based on an LDA functional, the ionic profiles and absolute values of differential capacitance do not quantitatively agree with experiments and simulations without additional fitting parameters.
+In recent years, two distinct approaches have emerged in the domain of simple theories for concentrated electrolytes at electrified interfaces.
+On one side, there is the approach of treating electrostatic correlations beyond mean-field (and specific interactions) through the formation of thermoreversible associations~\cite{Goodwin2022EDL}.
+This approach has had some success in explaining differential capacitance curves and aggregation length scales of real electrolytes, such as LiTFSI in water~\cite{Markiewitz2025}.
+However, while analytically simple and conceptually tractable, since it is based on an LDA functional, the ionic profiles and absolute values of differential capacitance do not quantitatively agree with experiments and simulations without additional fitting parameters.
 Moreover, it also has not been able to rationalize the ``anomalous underscreening'' observations, although it has hinted to new directions of their explanations, i.e., confinement induced aggregation and elastic responses from the ionic networks~\cite{Zhang2024}.
-On the other hand there have recently been relatively simple approaches which treated electrostatics and excluded volume effects more rigorously~\cite{Pedro2020,Bui2025}.
-These approaches have excellent agreement with ionic profiles from simulations and differential capacitance.
-For understanding anomalous underscreening, the theory of de Souza \textit{et al.}~\cite{Pedro2020} predicted an exponent of 2, which is in agreement with a large body of other theories.
-Therefore, if the experiments are in equilibrium and there is no influenced from the surfaces, these theories demonstrate that the explanation does not originate solely from electrostatic correlations (recently it was demonstrated anomalous underscreening could be largely from hydrodynamic interactions~\cite{Cross2026}, not a bulk electrostatic effect).
-While the machine learning approach of Bui and Cox and is flexible to include more details of the underlying force field in the theory~\cite{Bui2025}, it remains to be tested in electrolytes with strong specific interactions, such as WiSEs.
+On the other hand, there have recently been relatively simple approaches which treated electrostatics and excluded volume effects more rigorously~\cite{Pedro2020,Bui2025}.
+These approaches have excellent agreement with ionic profiles from simulations and differential capacitance, but as the approaches have no free fitting parameters and assumed charged spheres, they struggle to generalise to more realistic electrolytes.
+Finally, the machine learning approach of Bui and Cox is flexible enough to include more details of the underlying force field in the theory~\cite{Bui2025}, it remains to be tested in electrolytes with strong specific interactions, such as WiSEs.